-*Coffee-brained TIP: By providing a plunger by each toilet, you prevent the embarrassment of your guest coming to you and asking for one.
-I also keep cleaning wipes and air deodorizer spray in each bathroom, as well.
+*Coffee-brained TIP: By providing a plunger, you prevent the embarrassment of your guest coming to you and asking for one.
+I also keep cleaning wipes and air deodorizer spray in each bathroom.

 1.)
 Are there shampoos, soaps, and other supplies for people to use?

 *Coffee-Brained Tip: I stock up on sample-sized bath supplies at hotels and keep them in an obvious place in the bathroom for guests to use if they’ve forgotten their own.
-If you don’t steal from hotels like I do, you can buy samples at Target or other stores.
+If you don’t keep complimentary items from hotels like me, buy sample-sizes at Target or other stores.

 *Another Coffee-Brained Tip: Whenever I go to the dentist, I get an extra toothbrush and floss.
-Since I have an electric toothbrush, I don’t use these and instead leave the unopened items in an obvious place in the bathroom.
-This has saved a couple of trips to the grocery store because my guest has either forgotten theirs or used someone else’s accidentally.
-Ew, gross, right?
+Since I have an electric toothbrush, I don’t use these and instead, leave the unopened items in an obvious place in the bathroom.
+This has saved a couple of trips to the grocery store because my guest has either forgotten theirs.

-*And, Another One (I feel like DJ Khaled--Loving this video right now): I hit the dollar store for other supplies like shower puffs, bars of soap (though we exclusively use body wash, some people prefer bar soap, so it’s good to have it on hand), boxes of tissues, and other bathroom supplies that could come in handy.
-Extra toothbrushes can be bought here, if you don’t get freebies from your dentist… or you don’t go to the dentist *insert raised eyebrow and frowny face.
+*And, Another One (I feel like DJ Khaled--Loving this video right now): I hit the dollar store for extra supplies like shower puffs, and bars of soap (though we exclusively use body wash, some people prefer bar soap, so it’s good to have it on hand), boxes of tissues, and other bathroom supplies that could come in handy.
+Extra toothbrushes can be bought here if you don’t get freebies from your dentist… or you don’t go to the dentist *insert raised eyebrow and a frowny face.

 Here are some specific things I look for in certain rooms beyond the obvious list of general cleaning:

 In the Kitchen…

 Are drawers and cabinets organized in a way that’s guest-friendly?